sigsum/sigsum/api.md

 Similarly to HTTP authorization using basic auth or cookies, the submitter must use an encrypted channel for the requests that include sigsum's submit token.
-I.e., submission to the log must use HTTPS, not plain HTTP.
+E.g., use HTTPS rather than plain HTTP.

 The fixed token implies that there is no way to prevent replay attacks.
 There are a couple of reasons that this is ok for this